Zywave/booster/src/_areas/design-system/developers/installation.md

 ---

-## ZUI loader CDN
+## ZUI bundle via CDN (recommended)

-For a plug and chug experience, the ZUI loader is the perfect solution to quickly get started!
+For a plug and chug experience, the ZUI bundle is the perfect solution to quickly get started!
 Gain access to all of our components, most web components polyfills, and stylesheets without having to install a single package.
 This is a popular choice among developers when building a new application.

 ### Determine if your application requires stable third-party components